- Maintain cross-system references: Keep track of which records correspond between Broadstripes and your other systems

 - Search efficiently: Find records quickly using external system IDs

 Example 1: External Platform Integration Your organization uses another platform for fundraising (Let’s call it “GiveFundGo”) but Broadstripes for organizing.
 You can create a “GiveFundGo” external system to store donor IDs from GiveFundGo.
 When importing donor data, you can match records by GiveFundGo ID to update existing people instead of creating duplicates.
 Example 2: Payroll System You maintain employee records in both Broadstripes and an external payroll system.
 Create a “Payroll System” external system to store employee IDs.
 When payroll information changes, you can import updates that match by employee ID.
 Example 3: Multiple Data Sources A union local tracks members in Broadstripes, but also receives data from their national office’s membership database and their health benefits provider.
-They create external systems for “National Database” and “Benefits System” to maintain connections between all three systems.Creating an External System
+They create external systems for “National Database” and “Benefits System” to maintain connections between all three systems.Creating an external system

 -